Shachi12Shukla/Student-Score-/README.md

 # Student Performance Score Prediction Project
-An ML-DS project to understand how the performance of a student depends on certain factors
+An ML-DS project to understand how the performance of a student depends on certain factors.
+App is deployed and hosted at - https://student-performance-score-prediction.streamlit.app/

 ### Dataset Link https://www.kaggle.com/datasets/spscientist/students-performance-in-exams